DevNutz/pizzamania-frontend-next/README.md

 To start the development:

 1. Clone the repository.
-2. Chande directory into the cloned project.
+2. Change directory into the cloned project.
 3. Install the needed dependencies with the command:

     ```bash